 This is one of the best techniques that will help you document and organize your accomplishments and it’s recommended that you do this.

 - Figure out the challenges of your job.
 Once you’ve figured these out, outline the actions that you’ve taken to address these challenges and document the result of each action.
+You may also see compliance report templates.

 - The main point here is that you have to very specific so be sure that you provide all of the necessary details that one needs to know how you were able to accomplish whatever work-related goals you’ve had for that specific time period.
+You may also see call report templates.

 8. Present Your Methodology